Officials sign unusual pact to tear down Klamath dams

 In 2001, water deliveries to farmers and ranchers were severely curtailed.
 Adult salmon suffered a major die-off a year later.
 Salmon harvests have been sharply reduced for the tribes as well as recreational and commercial fishers.

-The latest deal is spelled out in two agreements signed at the mouth of the river in Northern California in a ceremony attended by Oregon Gov. Kate Brown, California Gov. Jerry Brown, federal officials, tribal leaders, conservation groups, large-scale water users and dam-owner PacifiCorp.
+The latest deal is spelled out in two agreements signed at the mouth of the Klamath in northern California in a ceremony attended by Oregon Gov. Kate Brown, California Gov. Jerry Brown, high-ranking federal officials, tribal leaders, conservation groups, large-scale water users and dam-owner PacifiCorp.

-The agreements include promises to keep working on a six-year-old settlement process that went dormant when Congress failed to approve it last year.
-In addition to removing dams, an initial settlement would have restored tribal lands and provided more water for farmers and ranchers.
+The agreements include promises to keep working on a dormant, six-year-old settlement process that died when Congress failed to approve it last year.
+In addition to removing dams, the initial settlement would have restored tribal lands and provided more water for farmers and ranchers.

-By removing the dams without congressional approval and providing price assurances to farmers, backers hope to make the larger deal more palatable for Congress.
+By removing the dams without congressional approval, and providing price assurances to farmers in exchange, the advocates hope to make the larger deal more palatable for Congress.

 Not everyone is celebrating.
 Dam removal is a major improvement, but the guarantees for farmers and ranchers don't belong in the agreement, said Jim McCarthy of the conservation group WaterWatch.